 The class is an introduction to the basic tools of structural analysis and design.

-Design loads.
+Topics will include: Design loads.
 Equilibrium of external and internal forces.
 Shear and moment diagrams in beams and frames.
 Truss analysis.
 Influence line diagrams.
 The slope-deflection method and method of consistent deformation.
 Matrix stiffness methods for beams, frames and trusses.

-COURSE OUTLINE - FALL SEMESTER, 2019
+COURSE OUTLINE - SPRING SEMESTER, 2020